modular/modular/KGEN/docs/MojoNotes.md

-3) In addition to the builtin dynamic Python object types like "int" and "dict", we will have library-defined static versions named "Int" and "Dict" etc that are defined as Lightning structs in the library.
+3) In addition to the builtin dynamic Python object types like "int" and "dict", we will have library-defined static versions named "Int" and "Dict" etc that are defined as Mojo structs in the library.
 These implementations will be very similar to the Python types in surface syntax, but will have type parameters and may have different behavior in some cases (TBD).